 Now let’s rip off the end of 2001: A Space Odyssey, with five minutes of half-assed psychedelic effects as the probe ship penetrates the Black Hole, played at this performance by five gallons of strawberry Jell-O flushed down a john.

 But what about Max?
 Well, he’s just floating in the vacuum of space without a pressure suit, apparently none the worse for wear, although his hair is extremely staticky and tangled from the event horizon, and in need of a good cream rinse.
 He bumps into his burgundy Cylon which – spoiler alert – is filled with the brain and guts of Yvette’s lobotomized Dad.
 They do a touching Bro Hug, then suddenly Max is inside the robot himself!
 Because, irony!
-He looks confused, a feeling we immediately share when the camera pulls out and we see that he’s standing atop the Matterhorn ride.
+He looks confused, a feeling we immediately share when the camera pulls out and we see that he’s standing atop the Matterhorn ride in Disneyland.

-Cut back to our heroes as they pass through the Black Hole and emerge in a new universe, ready to begin life anew, like the story of Genesis.
+Cut back to our heroes as they pass through the Black Hole and emerge in another universe, ready to begin life anew, like the story of Genesis.
 Except it’s Robert Forster, Yvette Mimeaux, and the dewy, fresh-faced Joseph Bottoms, so it’s like Adam and Eve and the twink hustler they picked up for a threesome, making the whole ending less the Garden of Eden and more the Garden of Allah on Sunset Boulevard.